srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 ## Serialization :
 > mechanism of writing obj into byte stream, implement serializable marker interface

+Note: it is gonna depreacted not recommended due to security vulnerablities.
+Data exchange formats: JSON, XML. these are alternatives for native serialization.

 ```
 FileOuputStream file = new FileOutputStream(filename);
 ObjectOuputStream out = new ObjectOuputStream(file);